AlebrijeLabs/alebrije-website/README.md

 ## Deployment

-The site is configured to deploy automatically via Netlify when changes are pushed to the main branch. # Force rebuild Sun Jun  8 00:39:17 CDT 2025
+The site is configured to deploy automatically via Netlify when changes are pushed to the main branch. # Force rebuild 2025-06-08 - Mainnet deployment ready